appscode/blog/content/post/kubedb-v2024.11.18/index.md

 ### Druid Ops-Requests:

-We are introducing four new Ops-Requests for `Druid` i.e. Horizontal Scaling, Reconfigure, Update Version, Reconfigre TLS.
+We are introducing four new Ops-Requests for `Druid` i.e. Horizontal Scaling, Reconfigure, Update Version, Reconfigre TLS, Rotate Auth.
 You can find the example manifests files to perform these operations on a druid cluster below.

 **Horizontal Scaling**